NorthOC/thefriendlyskies.github.io/content/article/lockheed-martin-f-35-lightning.md

 The [Lockheed Martin F-35 Lightning II](https://thefriendlyskies.net/article/difference-between-f22-f35/) is a cutting-edge fifth-generation multi-role stealth fighter aircraft, specifically developed to meet the evolving demands of modern air warfare.
 With its advanced technology and versatility, the F-35 has become a key asset for numerous air forces around the world.

-Let’s look at its origin, design, performance, variants, price and operators of this relatively new aircraft.
+Let’s look at its origin, design, performance, variants, price, operators and future development of this relatively new aircraft.

 ## History